janouma/byfrost/README.md

-# Bifrost
+# Byfrost

 A web components micro builder that transforms components from various source formats into optimized, production-ready JavaScript modules.

 ## Overview

-Bifrost is a suite of tools designed to compile and optimize web components from multiple frameworks into lightweight, minified JavaScript modules.
-At its core, Bifrost enables you to write components in your preferred framework (Svelte, Vue – and more by providing the right adapter) and compile them into framework-agnostic web components ready for production deployment.
+Byfrost is a suite of tools designed to compile and optimize web components from multiple frameworks into lightweight, minified JavaScript modules.
+At its core, Byfrost enables you to write components in your preferred framework (Svelte, Vue – and more by providing the right adapter) and compile them into framework-agnostic web components ready for production deployment.

 ## 🚀 Key Features